nglasl/silverstripe-apiwesome/README.md

 ### Development

 * This module may also be used for custom developer JSON/XML functionality using the service controller methods available.
-* This API is also used to parse incoming JSON/XML from another APIwesome instance, and return the appropriate data objects list.
-Therefore this can be used as both an API and an external connector between multiple projects.

 ```php
 $service = Singleton('APIwesomeService');